His Lover’s Beauty: Shakespeare’s Sonnet 18 Analysis

 How it works

-In Shakespeare’s era, poetry was his talent, a genius many would say, but his love poems were his true masterpiece.
-Shakespeare’s love poetry tended for more a male audience then female, due to the fact that love poetry was created and read mostly by other male poets, thus men would write love poetry about their lovers to brag or being boastful about their lover’s appearance.
-In sonnet 18, Shakespeare challenge death and other factors that his lover’s youthfulness will never fade.
+In Shakespeare’s era, poetry was his talent, a genius many would say, but his love poems were his true masterpieces.
+Shakespeare’s love poetry tended more towards a male audience than a female one, primarily because love poetry was created and read mostly by other male poets.
+Men would write love poetry about their lovers to boast about their lover’s appearance.
+In Sonnet 18, Shakespeare challenges death and other factors to assert that his lover’s youthfulness will never fade.

 Need a custom essay on the same topic?